sean0x42/kdf/spec/implementations.md

 implementations that support the Kauri Document Format.

-## Dart
+## Rust

 ::: danger
-Dart KDF is still currently in active development.
+Rust KDF is still currently in active development.
 The information below may be inaccurate or out of date.
-Please check out the [`dart-kdf` repository][1] on GitHub for the latest information.
+Please check out the [`rust-kdf` repository][1] on GitHub for the latest information.
 :::

-[Dart KDF][1] is an official library for managing and converting KDF documents.
+[Rust KDF][1] is an official library for managing and converting KDF documents.
-You can use it as either a command line application or as a [Dart][2] library.
+You can use it as either a command line application or as a [Rust][2] library.
 It boasts the following features:

  - Loading and saving KDF files.
  - Automatically upgrading KDF documents to newer versions.